NelsonYoung/datacollection/README.md

 3) Migrate the project.
   > python manage.py migrate

   Note: For test, we create a test database in mysql and create a table test.
-The test table shedule under mysite folder.
+The test table schema under mysite folder.

 4) Create an django administrator.
   > python manage.py createsuperuser